buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] Th.23, Th.25, Th.26, Th.47, Th.104, Th.118, Th.129, Th.155, Th.203, Th.207, Th.228
 {:.mb-0}
 - Western, "Protestant" Buddhists have selected certain strands from the early Canon to emphasize.
-Here, we read some of their favorite passages.
+Here, we read some of Western Buddhists' favorite passages.
+Think about how these passages compare with those we read before.
+What is being highlighted here?
+What is not included here?

 {% include content_blurb.html category="papers" slug="altruism-in-classical-buddhism_lewis-todd" %}
 - A brief look back at Altruism, and one tiny example of Western Philosophy grappling with Buddhism.